hectorC/Android_spcmic_recorder/README.md

 ## Support

-For technical support or questions about the SPCMic hardware, please contact:
+For technical support or questions about the spcmic hardware, please contact:
 [Add contact information]